 - The pitcher must either enter the game with a lead of no more than three runs and pitch for at least one inning

 - Or he must enter the game, regardless of the score, with the possible tying run either on base, at bat, or on the mound

 - Or he must pitch for at least three innings.
 It has been decided that the word “effectively” will no longer be used in MLB rules.

 A save may or may not be awarded in the last condition, and the official scorer has some discretion in making this determination.
 This is in accordance with Major League Rules 10.20.
 In a single game, no more than one save may be given credit.
 It is referred to as a save opportunity when a pitcher enters the game in the conditions indicated above.

 Since the start of the 1975 season, the present rule has been in place, with some modifications.
 Savings were allocated differently in two prior iterations of the regulation.
 When a relief pitcher entered the game with his side in the lead and maintained that lead for the duration of the game, that pitcher was awarded a save, provided he was not given credit for the victory.
 Unless he was pulled from the game to make way for a pinch-hitter or pinch-runner, a relief pitcher could not be awarded a save if the game was not completed by the pitcher.

 In preparation for the 1974 season, the save rule was updated and made more straightforward.
-A relief pitcher might win a save if he or she met one of two criteria, according to the new rule:

 - To be eligible, he had to come into the game with either the possible tying or winning run on base or at the bat and keep the lead, or he had to throw at least three or more efficient innings to keep the lead.